 The Netherlands is a parliamentary democracy.
-This means that all Dutch nationals who have the right to vote can choose who represent them in Parliament.
-Parliament (also known as the States General) consists of the Senate and the House of Representatives.
-It scrutinises the government and is responsible, with the government, for enacting legislation.
+This means that all Dutch citizens who have the right to vote can choose who represent them in Parlement (Parliament).
+Parliament – also known as Der Staten Generaal (the States General) consists of the Tweede Kamer (House of Representatives) and the Eerste Kamer (Senate).
+It scrutinises the Government and is responsible, with the Government, for enacting legislation.
 Legislation only comes into force after it has been passed by parliament.
-The government and individual ministers are accountable to parliament.
+The Government and individual ministers are accountable to parliament.